11th July 2016 – Wallasey

 And after failing with the deputy bid, how ironic to set it out under a banner screaming “Real Leadership”, with the predictable backing of the BBC and mainstream media?

-We have very long memories and can still recall the time in 1992 when Bridlington born Angela first set a tentative toe in Wallasey.
+We have very long memories and can still recall the time in 1992 when Bridlington-born Angela first set a tentative toe in Wallasey.

 Firstly, we need to set the scene by briefly describing what had been going on politically in this town, a stalwart Tory seat under Ernest Marples and later Lynda Chalker.
 Following a spirited campaign, the iron grip of the Tories had been loosened and virtually broken by Lol Duffy and team in the run-up to the 1987 general election, against all the odds.
-And when we say odds … what was very odd was the behaviour of a very panicky Frank Field in neighbouring Birkenhead.
+And when we say odds … what was very odd was the behaviour of a very panicky right winger, Frank Field, in neighbouring Birkenhead.

 It seemed the dirty deed done by Field had the desired result.
 If 280 more people had voted for Lol Duffy, he would have unseated Tory Lynda Chalker.